 📝 Technical Blog

-Together with the team, we maintain a technical blog webscraft.org/blog — we write about real development cases, new tools, and approaches that we use in practice.
+Together with the team, we maintain a technical blog at webscraft.org/blog — we write about real development cases, new tools, and approaches that we use in practice.
 Not a rehash of documentation, but concrete solutions from live projects.

 ⸻